Expunction for Human Trafficking Victims

 A conviction expunged under this section is deemed to have been vacated due to a substantive defect in the underlying criminal proceedings.

-The expunction statute specifically excludes the list of enumerated offenses listed in 775.084(1)(b)1.
-For those offenses, the legislature intended the court to apply the exclusion provision in section 943.0583(3) of the Human Trafficking Victim Expunction Statute.
+The expunction statute enumerates a list of offenses in Section 775.084(1)(b)1.
+For those enumerated offenses, the legislature intended the court to apply the exclusion provision in section 943.0583(3) of the Human Trafficking Victim Expunction Statute.
+The list of enumerated offenses listed in 775.084(1)(b)1 include the following:

 - Arson;